Ayrshire Roads Alliance Logo

 How often are roads gritted?

-This is usually carried out prior to the onset of adverse weather conditions.
+• Gritting is carried out prior to the onset of adverse weather conditions.

-Priority two and three gritting routes are gritted as and when resources are available.
+• Priority 2 and 3 gritting routes are gritted as and when resources are available.

 Who decides whether the roads are gritted?

-The decision to grit the road is taken by the Winter Controller who is on standby 24 hours a day, seven days a week.
+• The decision to treat the road is taken by our Winter Controllers who are on standby 24 hours a day, seven days a week.

 How do i know if my area has been gritted?